OpenTreeOfLife/reference-taxonomy/doc/method/method-details.md

 the process, i.e. do these nodes ever get added back, or are they permanently removed?]

-[KC: The outline in the previous section refers to this step as 'import, normalize and patch' but we don't mention patching here.]

-## Alignment of source taxonomy to union taxonomy
+## Aligning nodes across taxonomies

-It is important that source taxa be matched with union taxa when and only when this is appropriate.
+It is important that source nodes be matched with union nodes when and only when this is appropriate.
 A mistaken identity between a source taxon and a union taxon can be disastrous, leading not just to an incorrect tree but to downstream curation errors in OTU matching